The Tent Maintenance Guide Cleaning and Washing Your Tent After Camping

 Tent Care During Setup

 Practice before entering the wild.
 Learn how to set up a tent in a stress free environment.
 Make sure you have all the stakes, stays and accessories you need.
 When you are in the field, please follow the following guidelines, you will prolong the service life of the tent:

-Looking for a mature campsite: This key no trace principle should guide you to set up smooth, horizontal and relatively vegetation free locations.
+Looking for a mature campsite: This key no-trace principle should guide you to set up smooth, horizontal and relatively vegetation-free locations.
 After that, you just need to remove the debris (pine cones, branches, small stones) that may poke holes in the tent floor.
 Avoid disturbing your tent site.

-Tent Footprint: This custom cut floor cloth is designed for your tent plan.
+Tent Footprint: This custom-cut floor cloth is designed for your tent plan.
 Footprints protect your tent floor from wear and provide a clean surface in which you can clean up your tent.
 In addition, since it will not exceed the perimeter of the tent floor, the footprints will not collect rainwater like ordinary ground cloth or waterproof cloth.
 If a general-purpose floor cloth is used, please plug the excess material under the tent floor.

 Avoid exposing the entire tent to direct sunlight for a long time: Minimizing ultraviolet (UV) radiation is a key factor in prolonging the service life of tents.
 Over time, ultraviolet light degrades the fabric in the canopy and rain flies.

-Because flies are more UV resistant, if the tent will be in the sun when you leave bagging or exploring, you can leave it on a shaded outdoor spot.
+Because flies are more UV resistant, if the tent will be in the sun when you leave bagging or exploring, you can leave it in a shaded outdoor spot.
 Many tents have polyester flies that are more UV resistant than nylon rain flies.